ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/indexes/creating-and-deploying.dotnet.markdown

 {INFO:Remember}

-Indexes are created by issuing a query are called `dynamic` or `Auto` indexes.
+Indexes created by issuing a query are called `dynamic` or `Auto` indexes.
 They can be easily identified.
 Their name starts with `Auto/` prefix.

 Indexes created explicitly by the user are called `static`.